djong1/gp3s-trackuploadAPI/README.md

 # Gp3s track upload API

-Application developers can use the track upload API to upload track files directly from a device of application to the GPS websites.
+Application developers can use the track upload API to upload track files directly from a device or (back-end) application to the GPS websites.
 We use Oauth/Oidc authentication on the API.
+We provide 2 flavours:
-So the service to service communication will use the Gp3s users access token to authenticate on behalve of the GP3S user.
+1. App/user to API pattern (flow 1): this is the so called ...... flow, typacally used when you have an app and whants to upload the track on behalf of the user.
+So the service to service communication will use the Gp3s users access token to authenticate on behalve of the GP3S user when uploading the track.
+The user is once or every time challenged with a user login (popup) to provide it's GP3S user credentials.
+2. Server to API pattern (flow 2): this is the so called Client Credential Granth Flow, typically used when you have a backend server that will upload the tracks to the website on behalve of the user.
+So the server to API communication will not the Gp3s users access token to authenticate on behalve of the GP3S user, but uses a provided client credential and secret.

-#Authentication and Authorization process:
+#Authentication and Authorization process for App/user to API pattern (flow 1):

 Gp3s open platform is based on OAuth 2.0 protocol.
 The Authorization process consists of 4 parts.
 1. Guide the user to the authorization page to agree to the authorization and obtain the token